7.7.2 – Grants Management and Acceptance

 The purpose of this procedure is to promote effective management and administration of grant solicitations, proposals, and submissions to external funders.
-The college will maintain a system to evaluate, track, and support all grant proposals and sub-awards it pursues.
+Lake Superior College (LSC) will maintain a system to evaluate, track, and support all grant proposals and sub-awards it pursues.

 Part 2: Objective